groc-prog/pyneo4j-ogm/README.md

 | `post_hooks`          | **Dict[str, List[Callable]]** | Same as **pre_hooks**, but the hook functions are executed after the method they are registered for.
 Additionally, the result of the method is passed to the hook as the second argument.
 Defaults to `{}`.                                                                                                                              |
 | `type`       | **str** | The type of the relationship to use.
 If no type is defined, the model name will be used as the type.
 Defaults to the `model name in all uppercase`. |

+> **Note:** Hooks can be defined for all native methods that interact with the database.
+When defining a hook for a method on a relationship-property, you have to pass a string in the format `<relationship-property>.<method>` as the key.
+For example, if you want to define a hook for the `connect()` method of a relationship-property named `coffee`, you would have to pass `coffee.connect` as the key.
+This is true for both Node- and Relationship-models.

 #### Available methods <a name="model-available-methods"></a>

-Running cypher queries manually is nice, but code running them for you is even better.
+Running cypher queries manually is nice and all, but something else running them for you is even better.
 That's exactly what the model methods are for.
 They allow you to do all sorts of things with your models and the nodes and relationships they represent.
 In this section we are going to take a closer look at the different methods available to you.

 But before we jump in, let's get one thing out of the way: All of the methods described in this section are `asynchronous` methods.
 This means that they have to be awaited when called.
 If you are new to asynchronous programming in Python, you should take a look at the [`asyncio documentation`](https://docs.python.org/3/library/asyncio.html) before continuing.

-Additionally, the name of the heading for each method defines what type of model it is available on and whether it is a `class method` or an `instance method`.
+> **Note**: The name of the heading for each method defines what type of model it is available on and whether it is a `class method` or an `instance method`.
+>

-- `Model.method()`: The `class method` is available on instances of both `NodeModel` and `RelationshipModel` classes.
+> - `Model.method()`: The `class method` is available on instances of both `NodeModel` and `RelationshipModel` classes.
-- `Instance.method()`: The `instance method` is available on instances of both `NodeModel` and `RelationshipModel` classes.
+> - `Instance.method()`: The `instance method` is available on instances of both `NodeModel` and `RelationshipModel` classes.
-- `<Type>Model.method()`: The `class method` is available on instances of the `<Type>Model` class.
+> - `<Type>Model.method()`: The `class method` is available on instances of the `<Type>Model` class.
-- `<Type>ModelInstance.method()`: The `instance method` is available on instances of the `<Type>Model` class.
+> - `<Type>ModelInstance.method()`: The `instance method` is available on instances of the `<Type>Model` class.

 ##### Instance.update() <a name="instance-update"></a>